ccztux/modpd/README.md

-##### Nagios®
+##### Add the NEB module to Nagios®
-Add the modpd NEB module with the editor of your choice to your monitoring engine main config file:
+Add the modpd NEB module with the editor of your choice to your Nagios® main config file:

 (Default Nagios® main config file: ```/usr/local/nagios/etc/nagios.cfg```)
 ```bash